missionpinball/mpf-docs/docs/events/player_score.md

 :   The score / amount of points the player had before this scoring event.

+`player_num`

+:   The player number who scored.
+Index starts with 1, so first player is 1.

 `change`

 :   The amout of how much the score changed.